-Individual Healthcare Plans
+Individual Health Care Plans

-- For CYP with more complex medical needs we use Individual healthcare plans to record important details.
-Individual healthcare plans are held in the school office and with the Deputy Headteacher in accordance with data protection.
-They are updated when and if there are significant changes and also annually reviewed with parents and health care professionals. - Individual Healthcare Plans are shared on a need to know basis with staff who are directly involved with implementing them. - Individual Healthcare Plans are also shared, with parent/s permission, with NYCC risk management and insurance - The Headteacher is responsible for ensuring any Individual healthcare plans are developed - The Headteacher is responsible for checking Individual Healthcare plans on a (frequency) basis to ensure they are up to date and being implemented correctly.
+For CYP with more complex medical needs we use Individual healthcare plans to record important details.
+Individual healthcare plans are held in the school office in accordance with data protection.
+They are updated when and if there are significant changes and also annually reviewed with parents and health care professionals.

+Individual Healthcare Plans are shared on a need to know basis with staff who are directly involved with implementing them.

+Individual Healthcare Plans are also shared, with parent/s permission, with NYCC risk management and insurance

+The Headteacher / named person is responsible for ensuring any Individual healthcare plans are developed

+The Headteacher / named person is responsible for checking Individual Healthcare plans on an annual basis or sooner if required to ensure they are up to date and being implemented correctly.

-School Medical register
+School Medical Register

 We keep a centralised register of CYP with medical needs.
-The Headteacher has responsibility for keeping the register up to date.
+The Headteacher / named person has responsibility for keeping the register up to date.